strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 Environments enable a hybrid air gap approach where there is no dependency between your own environments, applications, and identity services with Maverics.

-With Maverics as your control plane, you deploy signed config to a cloud storage provider and configure orchestrators running in your environment to remotely read that from the container.
+With Maverics as your control plane, you will deploy a signed config to a cloud storage provider, and configure the orchestrators running in your environment to remotely read the config from the container.

-To publish the Sonar user flow to an orchestrator and test it we need a local environment.
-This includes permissions to use your Verified Permissisions policy, a public key pairing and configuration to connect an orchestrator.
+To publish the Sonar user flow to an orchestrator and test it, we need a local environment.
+This includes permissions to use your Verified Permissisions policy, a public key pairing, and a configuration to connect an orchestrator.
 Finally, to test the user flow you will run the test app Sonar as a Docker container.

 ### Set permissions to enable use of your Verified Permissions policies

-Create an IAM policy that will allow Orchestrators running in your environment to use Amazon Verified Permissions for authorization.
+Create an IAM policy that will allow orchestrators running in your environment to use Amazon Verified Permissions for authorization.

 1. Go to **Identity and Access Management (IAM)** within your AWS console.
 2. Under Access management, go to **Policies**.